parkag/saio-blog/about/index.md

   feature: random.jpg
 ---

 I'm **Grzegorz Parka**, software developer based in Warsaw (Poland) with academic background both in Applied Physics and Computer Science.
 I took part in Google Summer of Code 2014 where I developed Python library, [pykCSD](http://parkag.github.io/pykcsd-blog/), which is used mainly to analyze local electrical activity of packs of neurons.
+This year I participate in Google Summer of Code 2015.

 For this summer I was chosen by the **Postgres** community to test and refine simulated annealing approach to optimize JOIN order for large queries.
 This is continuation of work made by Jan Urbański in 2010.
 During this summer I will work with SAIO - an alternative JOIN order optimizer, a possible replacement for old Genetic Query Optimizer (GEQO).
 The project is under the supervision of Atri Sharma.